Dave Mustaine: 1980s

 Initial drummer Carruthers was replaced after Mustaine and Ellefson decided they could not trust him.
 Carruthers had chosen to hide his black heritage from them by claiming he was Spanish, and they could not understand why he would deceive them.
 Brett Frederickson joined the band in November 1983 as their next drummer.

-After playing with other singers, including John Cyriis (who joined at Carruthers insistence, following his own rejoining of the band) and Billy Bonds, Mustaine took on vocal duties himself at a Megadeth rehearsal on New Years Eve 1984, in addition to playing lead and rhythm guitar.
+After playing with other singers, including John Cyriis (who joined at Carruthers insistence, following his own rejoining of the band) and Billy Bonds, Mustaine took on vocal duties himself at a Megadeth rehearsal on New Year's Eve 1984, in addition to playing lead and rhythm guitar.

 Kerry King joined the band for a few shows (including the band's debut gig) in February and April 1984; however, he opted to leave Megadeth so he could continue working on his own band, Slayer.

 That year, Megadeth produced a three-song demo with drummer Lee Rauch.
 (Note: The drummer on the demo is disputed, with Ellefson claiming it was Samuelson, while Mustaine has at times claimed it was Rauch.)
 Rauch left after Mustaine convinced him to play with a broken foot.

 Jazz-influenced drummer Gar Samuelson joined the band.
 Megadeth recorded a demo as a three-piece band, which captured the attention of guitarist Chris Poland, also a jazz player and a friend of Samuelson, who subsequently joined the band.
 In November, the band signed a deal with Combat Records and began touring.

 In June 1985, Megadeth released their first album, Killing Is My Business... and Business Is Good!, via Combat Records.
 That summer, the band toured the U.S. and Canada with Exciter.
 Guitarist Mike Albert replaced Chris Poland when he was incarcerated for possession of heroin.
 After Poland was released, he rejoined the band in October and the band then began recording their second studio album for Combat.
 On New Year's Eve of that year, Megadeth played in San Francisco with Exodus and Metal Church.
 Metallica was the headliner.
 This was the only time Megadeth and Metallica were on the same card, until 1993.

 In 1986, a year after releasing their debut album, Mustaine approached Jackson Guitars for a custom-built guitar.
 Jackson modified their existing Jackson King V model for Mustaine by adding two more frets to the standard 22 fret King V. In the 1990s, the company began mass-producing a Dave Mustaine signature series Jackson King V, which continued into the early 2000s.

 The following year, major label Capitol Records signed Megadeth and obtained the rights to their second studio album, Peace Sells... but Who's Buying?
 Megadeth opened a U.S. tour with King Diamond and Motörhead.
 Peace Sells... but Who's Buying?, released on September 19, 1986, is often regarded as a thrash metal classic, producing the notable title track (the opening bass lick of which was used by MTV News segments) as well as the thrash anthem "Wake Up Dead".